GoogleCloudPlatform/snapshot-debugger/README.md

 Deleted 2 debuggees.
 ```

-When deleting a debuggee, all breakpoints created for it are also deleted.
+When deleting a debuggee, all breakpoints that belong to it are also deleted.

 ### Delete snapshots